Zira3l137/NormalMapGen/README.md

 ### Options

 - `-o`, `--output`: Specify the output directory (default: same as input directory)
-- `-s`, `--strength`: Set the normal map strength (default: 1.0)
 - `-b`, `--blend`: Set the blending factor between micro and macro normal maps (default: 0.5)
+- `-f`, `--format`: Set the output format for the final normal map (default: dds)
+- `-h`, `--help`: Show this help message

 ### Example

 ```
-python normal_map_generator.py ./input_images -o ./output_normals -s 1.2 -b 0.6
+python normal_map_generator.py ./input_images -o ./output_normals -s 1.2 -b 0.6 -f tga
 ```

-This command will process all compatible images in the `./input_images` directory, generate 2 normal maps for each image with a strength of 1.2, blend them with a factor of 0.6, and save the results in the `./output_normals` directory.
+This command will process all compatible images in the `./input_images` directory, generate 2 normal maps for each image with a strength of 1.2, blend them with a factor of 0.6, and save the results in the `./output_normals` directory in `.tga` format.

 ## How it works